CooperToons HomePage Caricatures Alphabetical Index Return to Albert Hibbs Caricature

 OK, just what exactly did Albert and Roy do?

 Now today you read how a lot of people "beat the wheel" by using small hidden computers that can time the speed of the ball and the wheel.
-The computer then predicts a number that the ball will end up up on.
+The computer then predicts a number that the ball will end up on.
 Since you can lay bets after the ball starts spinning, the computer calculates the number and the player then bets on the predicted number.
 As long as the prediction is accurate enough to overcome the house percentage, the player should come out ahead.

 It's hard to tell who was the first to try this scheme or how much they won (or lost) as a number of people wrote that they tried it out.
 Some were (and are) established (even iconic) mathematicians at major universities and research facilities.
 The time frame also varies from around 1960 into the 1970's.